felipegs07/blog/md/blog/some-thoughts-about-frontend-learning.md

 Everyday a great number of new people start to study programming and web development.
 The Front-end is one of the main areas of software development that are chosen by this people.
 And they have a lot of questions about what framework/library to learn, what tools to use and etc.

 But, if I could give an advice to them, I would say that the most important thing is to dominate the fundamental technologies of the web.
-Become advanced in this technologies, not just learn the basic stuff, because with this solid fundamentals, the path to learn advanced librarys, frameworks and tools will be easier than before.
+Become advanced in this technologies, not just learn the basic stuff, because with this solid fundamentals, the path to learn advanced libraries, frameworks and tools will be easier than before.

 ## HTML, CSS & JAVASCRIPT